Bugis: Culinary traditions

 The Bugis cuisine constitutes an essential part of its heritage, comprises various culinary styles and recipes frequently associated with the Bugis people.
 It shares many common gastronomical traditions and characteristics with the surrounding Makassarese, Mandarese and Torajans.
 Many of the meals are indigenously developed in the island of Sulawesi, with a focus on native ingredients; while others exhibit a notably stronger outside influences and customized according to the local palates.

 Foreign cooking techniques in the South Sulawesi cuisine can be seen on the adoption of Jalangkote, a small fried pie adopted from Portuguese papeda.
 The fillings for Jalangkote usually consist of rice vermicelli (denoting Chinese influence) combined with sliced vegetables, boiled eggs and mincemeat.
 Meanwhile Indian elements are visible and demonstrated in the localised dishes, for instance the creamy Gagape, Toppa Lada and the spicy Juku palumara.

 There is also a wide array of cuisines that signifies a bolder endemic origin: Rice cakes are particularly popular with the likes of Burasa and Tumbu/Lapa-lapa/Langka.
 The rice dumplings are steamed and wrapped in leave containers with coconut milk, thus contributing to its rich and creamy flavor.
 It is usually served as a substitute for white rice and eaten together with soups or other side dishes.
 Another distinguished forms of rice cake in the Bugis-Makassar community includes Gogos – roasted glutinous rice with fish fillings, wrapped in banana leaf.
-It is commonly being eaten as snacks.
+It is commonly eaten as a snack.